 Home | Sitemap | Contact Us | Translate

-In March, Lockhart residents will begin receiving packets containing detailed information concerning participation in the 2020 U.S. Census.
+The City of Lockhart supports the 2020 U.S. Census.
 Getting a complete count in the Census, which occurs every 10 years, is important to citizens of every community for myriad reasons that include:

 Some frequently asked questions and answers: